green7ea/blog/README.md

 that's a terrible idea since the declaration has to be the same everywhere if you want anything to work.
 Instead of having the same declaration everywhere, we put the declaration in a common file and include it where it is necessary.
-This common file is what we known as a header.
+This common file is what we know as a header.

 > Sometimes, we only use a structure through pointers or references which means
 > we don't really have to know that structure's exact size.
 This leads to a